-All casualties complaining of significant chest pain after a fall should be encouraged to seek further medical assessment, especially for suitable pain relief and to help avoid secondary complications.
+All casualties complaining of significant chest pain after a fall should be encouraged to seek further help from a healthcare professional, especially for suitable pain relief and to help avoid secondary complications.
 If the casualty deteriorates or becomes unresponsive always follow DR-CABC.